uw-dims/dims-ad/docs/source/systemwidedecisions.rst

-automated data feeds of `reputation` data and IOCs/Observables coming from analytic and research groups; low-frequency, low-volume, manually triggered bundles of IOCs/Observables, Course of Action information, and/or high-level Situational Awareness Reports (SITREPs) for specific incident-level up to campaign-level activity.
+automated data feeds of `reputation` data and IOCs/Observables coming from analytic and research groups; low-frequency, low-volume, manually triggered bundles of IOCs/Observables, Course of Action information, and/or high-level SITREPs for specific incident-level up to campaign-level activity.
 The DIMS software, layered on top of the Ops-Trust portal system, will facilitate production of these reports and transmission/reception of structure